-Alternative Payment Models (APMs) are a type of payment reform that incorporate quality and total cost of care into reimbursement, rather than a traditional fee-for-service structure.
-Some APMs include Accountable Care Organizations, Bundled Payments, and Patient-Centered Medical Homes.
+Alternative Payment Models are a type of payment reform that incorporates quality and total cost of care into reimbursement, rather than a traditional fee-for-service structure.
+Some APMs include Accountable Care Organizations, Bundled Payments and Patient-centered Medical Homes.
 APMs offer new ways to pay providers for the care they give Medicare beneficiaries.

 APMs allow flexibility in the types of services delivered and the types of providers who can deliver those services.
 Success is measured based on outcomes, not on adherence to one-size-fits-all standards for structure or processes.
 In addition, performance benchmarks must reflect differences in the costs and outcomes.

-Bundled payments are an alternative to traditional fee-for-service (FFS) payments for patient healthcare.
+Bundled payments are an alternative to traditional FFS payments for patient healthcare.
 Reimbursements based on the utilization of each specific service associated with an episode can have a large amount of variance for payers and providers.
 By bundling these payments, providers receive a single amount for an entire episode, regardless of the cost.
-These models account for frequency and variance of the episode cost, and aim to reduce overall healthcare costs—while still covering costs incurred by providers.
+These models account for frequency and variance of the episode cost and aim to reduce overall healthcare costs while still covering costs incurred by providers.

 Healthcare analytics refers to understanding and gaining insight from massive datasets.
-Modern electronic health datasets are so large and complex that they can be difficult (or impossible) to manage with traditional software and/or hardware; nor can they be easily managed with traditional or common data management tools and methods.
+Modern electronic health datasets are so large and complex that they can be difficult to manage with traditional software or hardware.
+They can’t be easily managed with traditional or common data management tools and methods either.
 Big data analytics applications in healthcare take advantage of the explosion in data to extract insight for making better-informed decisions.